-Important: Never Pressure-Wash Wood
+Important: Never Pressure-Wash Bare Wood

 Resist the temptation to use a pressure washer on real wood decking or siding!

 Pressure-washing may appear to solve the immediate problem(s), but it raises the grain of the wood on the outside, thereby damaging the wood.
-This makes the wood more susceptible to rotting and insects, increase the likelihood of getting splinters, and makes it difficult to stain uniformly if that is what you plan to do.
+This makes the wood more susceptible to rotting and insects, increases the likelihood of getting splinters, and makes it difficult to stain uniformly if that is what you plan to do.

 If you inherited a real-wood deck that was pressure-washed by the previous owners, I recommend sanding a very thin layer off the surface of the wood.
 This will bring back the new-cedar smell (especially on damp, early mornings or rainy days) and solve most of the problems caused by pressure-washing the wood.

 - Pour a medium amount of Dawn® dishwashing liquid into your bucket—about twice the amount you'd use to wash a sink full of dishes.
 You want to get a lot of soap suds in the bucket (about half water, half suds)!

 - Fill the bucket with enough water to cover your deck surface or as much as it will hold without spilling the soap suds floating on top.